-With summer quickly approaching and camping season coming up it’s important to know a few tips to keep your camping gear and you pest free.
+Summer is approaching and camping season is coming up.
+It’s important to know a few tips to keep you and your camping gear pest free.

 Be sure to leave cologne and perfume out of your camping gear

-Cologne and perfume can attract bugs – Camping usually isn’t the most glamorous of things and usually hygiene isn’t the number one priority or sometimes even an option.
+Cologne and perfume can attract bugs.
+Camping usually isn’t the most glamorous of things, and usually hygiene isn’t the number one priority.
 You may think this would be a great time to bring and use your favorite cologne.
 Unfortunately, this could be one cause of pests while camping.
 You aren’t the only one that thinks your perfume or cologne smells good, so do insects and other pests.
-So if you are looking to keep pests away from your RV or camp site, leave your cologne and perfume at home and out of your camping gear.
+If you want to keep pests away from your RV or camp site, leave your cologne and perfume at home.

-Screen rooms and screens on your RV are another essential for your camping gear if you want to stay pest free
+Screen rooms and screens on your RV are a must if you want to stay pest free

 Most people don’t check over their screens on their tents or RVs to look for holes or damage.
 This is one key entry point for pests that you can control.
 Even small holes can let in tiny pests which attracts larger pests.
 If you want to keep pests out, you can also get an outdoor screened in house tent for more of an outdoor patio feel.
 One of the main way pests come into your home after camping is from hitchhiking on you.
 Pests can get on your clothing and get packed into your camping gear coming back home.
 So if you stay in your outdoor tent, you can experience the outdoors but keep pests off you and away from your home.